Dewayne Washington

-Dewayne Neron Washington (born December 27, 1972) is an American former professional football cornerback in the National Football League (NFL).
-He played for the Minnesota Vikings, Pittsburgh Steelers, Jacksonville Jaguars, and Kansas City Chiefs.
-He was a first-round pick (18th overall) in the 1994 NFL draft from North Carolina State University.
+Dewayne Neron Washington (born December 27, 1972) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the NC State Wolfpack and was a first-round pick (18th overall) in the 1994 NFL draft.
+He played in the NFL for the Minnesota Vikings, Pittsburgh Steelers, Jacksonville Jaguars, and Kansas City Chiefs.
 He is currently the head football coach at Heritage High School in Wake Forest, North Carolina.

 Early life

 Washington played high school football at Northern High School in Durham, North Carolina, where he earned All-American honors from Sporting News, SuperPrep, and USA Today in 1989.
-After high school Washington attended North Carolina State, grabbing 3 interceptions his junior year.
-As a senior, Washington led the team with 4 interceptions, and also recorded 66 tackles (51 solo) as a co-captain.
+After high school Washington attended North Carolina State University, grabbing three interceptions his junior year.
+As a senior, Washington led the team with four interceptions, and also recorded 66 tackles (51 solo) as a co-captain.